Human Identification and Forensics

-In this webinar, learn about the pros and cons of using an MPS workflow in your forensic laboratory.
+Hear a forensic expert discuss the pros and cons of using an MPS workflow in your forensic laboratory.

 Conventional screening can take a lot of effort with limited sensitivity.
 Find out why Y-chromosome screening is a quicker, more sensitive tool for casework samples.

-In this webinar, see how one forensic laboratory chose to process evidence samples with the Casework Direct Kit.
+Watch how one forensic laboratory chose to process evidence samples with the Casework Direct Kit.

 Building a Better Database